Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • In addition to the benefits in the first few days after surgery, LIA also reduces the risk of developing chronic pain.

-• Fewer complications : Early exercise reduces the risk of thrombosis, pneumonia or muscle weakness.
+• Fewer complications : Early exercise reduces the risk of thrombosis, pneumonia, or muscle weakness.

-5. Benefits for patients: Painless, mobile, safe
+5. Advantages for patients: Low pain, mobile, safe

 Immediate mobilization